Coffee Cultivation

 Shade Management:

-Coffee plants thrive in shade, and shade trees can be planted to provide the required shade.
+Coffee plants thrive in shade, and you can plant shaded trees to provide the required shade.
 This also helps to conserve water and prevent soil erosion.
-Shade trees should be selected based on their compatibility with coffee plants.
+Select shade trees based on their compatibility with coffee plants.

 Bush Management: